rokso/odyssey-subgraph/README.md

 ## Setup
 Run `yarn install`

-## Generate code from Graphql schema and ABI
-Run `yarn codegen`

 ## Build
+To build a subgraph, a `subgraph.yaml` file is required.
+This file is created from a `subgraph.template.yaml` based on the network configuration found in the `/config` directory.
+Below command will automatically generate the `subgraph.yaml` file and build the subgraph.

+* `yarn build --network <networkName>`
-Run `yarn build --network networkName`
+  For example: `yarn build --network ethereum`

-> Current supported networks are base, hemi, mainnet and optimism.
+> Supported networks: `base`, `ethereum`, and `optimism`.

 ## Deploy
 Follow deployment guide [here](https://thegraph.com/docs/en/subgraphs/developing/deploying/using-subgraph-studio/) to understand the process of deployment.